Peanut butter lovers are going to love these fluffy peanut butter banana muffins. They're the perfect way to start your day or enjoy a midday snack.

 Muffins can be healthy, especially if you make them using good ingredients.
 These muffins in particular are healthier than most because you use less sugar than most recipes thanks to the bananas that give a natural sweetness.
 You can make these muffins even more healthy by substituting some of the flour with whole wheat flour or folding in some old fashioned oats.

 Other recipes you may like

 You might want to try these chocolate chip banana muffins, healthy blueberry muffins, or blueberry doughnut muffins.
 These brownie muffins and carrot cake muffins are really popular, too.
-I also love these peach muffins and peanut butter and jelly muffins.
+I also love these chocolate zucchini muffins, peach muffins and peanut butter and jelly muffins.